Cocktails – Aviary Style

 Assembling the Cocktail

-- Chill a collins glass in the refrigerator
+- Chill a Collins glass or a cocktail tumbler in the refrigerator

 - Use a perforated spoon to strain, rinse with cold water and gently fill the glass with about 100 of the cucumber spheres